-Deloitte served as our independent registered public accounting firm for 2011.
-Our Audit Committee has selected Deloitte as our independent registered public accounting firm to perform the audit of our consolidated financial statements for 2012, as well as an audit of our internal control over financial reporting for 2012.
-Representatives of the firm of Deloitte are expected to be present at our Annual Meeting, will have an opportunity to make a statement if they so desire, and will be available to respond to appropriate questions.
+Deloitte served as our independent registered public accounting firm for 2012.
+Our Audit Committee has selected Deloitte as our independent registered public accounting firm to perform the audit of our consolidated financial statements for 2013, as well as an audit of our internal control over financial reporting for 2013.
+Representatives of Deloitte are expected to be present at our Annual Meeting, will have an opportunity to make a statement if they so desire, and will be available to respond to appropriate questions.